The program is paused until further notice.

-For the twelfth year in a row, the Russian American Foundation was selected as an implementing organization for the highly prestigious NSLI FOR YOUTH Scholarships to Study Language Abroad Program.
+For the twelfth year in a row, the A.S.E.
+Global Bridges was selected as an implementing organization for the highly prestigious NSLI FOR YOUTH Scholarships to Study Language Abroad Program.

-Candidates must be enrolled and in good standing at all times in the 2021 BBASI NY Program.
-RAF's NSLI-Y Program immediately follows the first 3-week BBASI NY session.
+Candidates must be enrolled and in good standing at all times in the BBASI NY Program.
+A.S.E.'s NSLI-Y Program immediately follows the first 3-week BBASI NY session.

-RAF’s NSLI-Y Program combines RAF’s mission of promoting non-partisan bilateral dialogue and the goals of the NSLI FOR YOUTH program, as relating to Russia:
+A.S.E.’s NSLI-Y Program combines A.S.E.’s mission of promoting non-partisan bilateral dialogue and the goals of the NSLI FOR YOUTH program, as relating to Russia:

 To improve the ability of Americans to engage with the people of Russian-speaking countries through shared language